 The importance of hydration in summer

 Proper hydration is essential for performance and recovery in sports.
 During exercise, fluids and electrolytes are lost through sweat, which can negatively impact muscle function and endurance.
-To maintain optimal performance, it's essential to replenish these elements through strategic hydration that includes water, carbohydrates, and minerals.
-Summer nutrition and hydration: learn how to perform at your best in the heat with Fanté's key tips for endurance athletes.
+To maintain optimal performance, it's crucial to replenish these elements through strategic hydration that includes water, carbohydrates, and minerals.
+Learn about nutrition and hydration in summer to help you perform at your best in the heat with key tips from Fanté for endurance athletes.

 Why do we lose more fluids and salts?

-In the heat, sweating increases significantly, and with it, the loss of essential electrolytes such as sodium, potassium, and magnesium.
-This loss not only reduces plasma volume, hampering circulation and thermoregulation, but can also cause muscle fatigue, cramps, nausea, or a decrease in concentration.
+In hot weather, sweating increases significantly, along with the loss of essential electrolytes such as sodium, potassium, and magnesium.
+This loss not only reduces plasma volume, hindering circulation and thermoregulation, but can also lead to muscle fatigue, cramps, nausea, or a decrease in concentration.

-In endurance sports, even 2% dehydration can translate into a significant loss of performance.
-Therefore, prevention is more effective than correction .
+In endurance sports, even a 2% dehydration can lead to a significant loss of performance.
+Therefore, preventing it is more effective than correcting it .

 What to drink before, during and after training

-Before: Starting well hydrated is a priority.
-You can include carbohydrate drinks like the raspberry-flavored GLUT5 Drink or an isotonic drink with a lower concentration of carbohydrates like our sour apple-flavored ISO Drink 60 to 90 minutes before your session.
+- Before: Starting well-hydrated is a priority.
+You can include carbohydrate-rich drinks like GLUT5 Drink raspberry flavor or an isotonic drink with a lower carbohydrate concentration, such as our ISO Drink tart apple flavor, between 60 and 90 minutes before your session.

-During: The goal is to gradually replace fluids and salts.
-Isotonic drinks, like Fanté's ISO Drink, are formulated to provide effective hydration without affecting digestion.
+- During: The goal is to gradually replenish fluids and salts.
+Isotonic drinks, such as Fanté's ISO Drink, are formulated to provide effective hydration without affecting digestion.

-- After: Replenish lost energy and facilitate recovery.
+- Afterwards: You need to replenish what you've lost and aid recovery.
 Combine water, electrolytes, and carbohydrates to restore balance.
 Fanté Glycogen Recovery Drink will help you replenish all the energy lost during exercise.

 Better digestion, less digestive burden

-At high temperatures, the digestive system slows down and becomes more sensitive.
-Therefore, liquid or semi-liquid forms of carbohydrates are better tolerated in summer than solids like bars.
+In high temperatures, the digestive system slows down and becomes more sensitive.
+That's why liquid or semi-liquid forms of carbohydrates are better tolerated in summer than solids like energy bars.

-Fanté energy gels or carbohydrate drinks provide efficient energy delivery with minimal digestive burden, ideal for hot climates.
+Fanté's energy gels or carbohydrate drinks provide an efficient energy supply with minimal digestive burden, ideal for hot climates.

-- In intense sessions or competitions: The recommended minimum during high-intensity sessions is 60g of CHO per hour, although depending on the athlete's energy needs, this could reach up to 120g of CHO/hour.
+- In intense sessions or competitions: The minimum recommended intake during high-intensity sessions is 60g of CHO per hour, although depending on the athlete's energy needs it could reach up to 120g of CHO/hour.

 - On long runs: alternate gels and isotonic drinks , adapting the intake to the duration.

-- Adjust the amount of CHO/hour to your tolerance and type of effort.
+- Adjust the amount of CHO/hour to your tolerance and the type of effort.

-A mixed strategy helps maintain stable energy levels and avoid blood sugar spikes or gastrointestinal discomfort.
+A mixed strategy allows for stable energy levels and avoids spikes in blood sugar or gastrointestinal discomfort.

 Micronutrition and extra tips for summer